SkebySchema21/Verilog-image-editor/README.md

-# Verilog-image-editor
+# Verilog-image-processor
-This is the barebones Verilog code file for an image editor.
+This is the barebones Verilog code file for image processing.
 Other support files/testing applications are not included.
-This image editor applies the following filters in order, immediately after the previous one ends:
+This file applies the following filters in order, immediately after the previous one ends:

 - Mirroring
 - Grayscaling